rafialg11/technicaltest_rafialghifari/README.md

 The authentication system can be configured for different environments and use cases.
 Here are some of the common configurations:

 - Environment variables: Set the necessary environment variables in the `.env.local` file.
-- Database configuration: Configure the database connection details in the `dbConfig/dbConfig.js` file.

 ## Usage

-Here's how to use the authentication system:

-- User registration: Visit the `/signup` page and provide the required information.
+- User registration: Visit the /signup page and provide the required information.
 - Email verification: Check your email for the verification link and click on it to verify your account.
-- Login: Visit the `/login` page and enter your email and password.
+- Login: Visit the /login page and enter your email and password.
 - Logout: Once you're logged in, click on the logout button on the top right corner of the page.